pselm/signals/README.md

 principles, roughly in order of priority.

-1. Produce as much actual Purescript code as possible, with minimal use of Javascript.
-To this end, I've eliminated a fair bit of Elm's use of Javascript.
+1. Produce as much actual Purescript code as possible, with minimal use of custom Javascript.
+To this end, I've eliminated a fair bit of Elm's use of custom Javascript to implement core libraries.

 2. Don't change the Elm function signatures, if it can be avoided.
 Porting Elm code should be as mechanical as possible.